Ingress Protection Codes and Ratings

-Designing environmental protection or water resistance fora device is now more important than ever with IoT sensors or smart devices being placed into a new environment or for a new application where the device is subjected to environmental and weather conditions.
+Designing environmental protection or water resistance for devices is now more important than ever with IoT sensors or smart devices being placed into a new environment or for a new application where the device is subjected to environmental and weather conditions.
 By far the simplest and most common method of waterproofing is the addition of an O-ring between enclosure joints or barriers.

-However, that approach may not be that straightforward when there are ports or connectors on the device, such as a power connector, a USB charging socket or headphone socket.
-Or when the device emits a considerable amount of heat from its electronics that must be vented away, precluding the option to completely seal a device.
+However, that approach may not be that straightforward when there are ports or connectors on the device, such as a power connector, a USB charging socket or a headphone socket.
+Or when the device emits a considerable amount of heat from its electronics that must be vented away, precluding the option to seal a device completely.

-As each application varies, the design for new smart devices or IoT systems will need careful planning and engineering.
+As each application varies, the design of new smart devices or IoT systems will need careful planning and engineering.
 Do contact us for queries on your next project!